hazelcast/hazelcast-jet/site/website/blog/2021-03-09-billion-events-per-second.md

 practical.
 We also relaxed the GC timing, setting `-XX:MaxGCPauseMillis=50`.

-The results we got are pretty amazing:
+We started with just a single node, finding the maximum event rate Jet can keep up with.
+The definition of "keeping up" is that the latency stays bounded during the test and doesn't constantly increase.
+We repeated the process at increasing cluster sizes, until reaching our goal of one billion.
+Here is what we found:

 ![Query 5 throughput vs. threads used](assets/2021-03-09-query5-thruput.png)

-First of all, Jet was able to handle **25 million events per second on a single node** and, even more impressively, this number kept scaling linearly all the way to the largest cluster we considered, 40 nodes, at which point it reached **1 billion events per second!**
+First of all, Jet was able to handle **25 million events per second on a single node** and, even more impressively, this number kept scaling linearly all the way to our target, which it reached at a size of 40 nodes.

-As we were increasing the cluster size, we realized we could let Jet use more threads without impacting the latency, and since we wanted to minimize the number of EC2 instances, we let it use 14 threads.
+During the process we realized we could let Jet use more threads without impacting the latency, and since we wanted to minimize the number of EC2 instances, we let it use 14 threads.
 This still leaves 2 vCPUs to the background GC work and other system needs.
 If you look carefully, you can see the curve in the chart bending slightly upwards at the 20-node mark, this is an artifact of the 40-node measurements being taken with Jet using 8.6% more threads per node (14 vs. 12).

-Since the criterion for maximum throughput is keeping up with the input, allowing the latency to temporarily reach higher values as long as it settles back down, we did another round of tests at 80% of the maximum throughput determined for each cluster size.
+Since the criterion for maximum throughput is just keeping up with the input, allowing the latency to temporarily reach higher values as long as it settles back down, we did another round of tests at 80% of the maximum throughput determined for each cluster size.
 This gave us the following latency chart:

 ![Jet throughput vs. threads used](assets/2021-03-09-query5-latency.png)